 heroes by many Iranians despite the establishment's attempts to make the public

 Prominent Iranian lawmaker Mohammad Reza Bahonar said last week that the two men could influence their release by changing their positions.

 A political analyst in Tehran, who asked not to be named, said authorities are afraid that their release could trigger street celebrations that would embarrass the clerical establishment.

 ...
-Payvand News - 10/26/13 ... --
+Payvand News - 10/27/13 ... --